Brian Horton: Brighton & Hove Albion

 In February 1998, Horton returned to one of his old clubs when he became manager of Brighton & Hove Albion.
 The club were second-from-bottom in the Third Division and playing their home games 75 mi away at Gillingham's Priestfield Stadium.
 He led the club to victory over Chester City, Brighton's first win in five months.
 The "Seagulls" secured their Football League status in April after winning a point at league leaders Notts County.
 They went on to finish the 1997–98 season second-from-bottom, 15 points clear of relegated Doncaster Rovers.

 Aiming for a complete overhaul of the playing squad and unimpressed by the reserve and youth teams, Horton told chairman Dick Knight "I want 18 out and 18 in".
 One of the new arrivals was Gary Hart, signed from Stansted of the Essex Senior Football League for £1,000 and a set of kit.
 Other signings included Jamie Moralee (Crewe Alexandra) and Ian Culverhouse (Kingstonian), whilst he brought Martin Hinshelwood and Dean Wilkins onto the backroom staff.
-One unusual but effective piece of business was midfielder Paul Holsgrove, who Horton signed on a free transfer from Stoke City and then sold on to Hibernian for £113,000 in the same transfer window.
+One unusual but effective piece of business was midfielder Paul Holsgrove, who Horton signed on a free transfer from Stoke City and then sold to Hibernian for £113,000 in the same transfer window.
 Brighton started the 1998–99 campaign well, though Horton left the club in January 1999 to take charge of another of his old clubs, Port Vale, after the sacking of long-serving manager John Rudge.